C0D3D3V/Moodle-DL/moodle_documentation.md

 5. mod_assign_get_submission_status (since version 3.1)
 User can submit files and the teacher can also submit feedback files.
-To get these call the function with this parameter `assignid` and `userid`
+To get these call the function with this parameter `assignid` and `userid` get_submissions would be nice to use, because it allows multiple assignments, but it doesn't work

 ```
 {